 For Rappel, Ascend, and Graduation weekends, you may choose which day you attend.

-The cost of the program for 2017 will be $170 for AMC members and $220 for non-members.
+The cost of the program for 2018 will be announced soon.
+AMC members receive a discount on the program.
 The cost of an individual AMC membership is $50, and offers a number of benefits!

 Registration for the Rock Program is entirely online.
-Registration will open on March 15, 2017.
+Registration will open in March, after Info Night.
 We accept payment via PayPal (using your PayPal account or a credit or debit card.)

 Please see our Frequently Asked Questions page for answers to commonly asked questions.

-There is an optional information session on Wednesday, March 15th.
+There is an optional information session in March (exact date to be announced.)
 We encourage you to attend if you want to learn more about the Rock Program or have questions.

 You can also email firstname.lastname@example.org with questions about the program.